How to Build Your Mobile Game Brand in China (MARKETING TIPS)

 Mobile game is gaining momentum over the past years—making China an appealing market not just for game-lovers, but also for those into marketing and advertising.

-In the last decade, the actual sales revenue of Chinese gaming market maintained a steady growth and totaled around US$29.9 billion by the year of 2017.
+In the last decade, the actual sales revenue of China’s mobile game market maintained a steady growth and totaled around US$29.9 billion by the year of 2017.
 Among all the sub-sectors under digital games, 57% of the market share was generated by mobile games, winning the sector a dominant place in the gaming industry.
 The complete overtaking of home console games, client games and browser-based games is underway.

-The value of Chinese mobile games market has expanded by 250% since 2015.
+The value of the China mobile games market has expanded by 250% since 2015.
 2017 was a huge year for Chinese mobile gaming which witnessed over 550 million gamers generating more than $10.5 billion in domestic revenue.

-According to statistics from 2017 Global Mobile Games Industry White Paper, China has become the largest mobile games market in the world.
+According to statistics from 2017 Global Mobile Games Industry White Paper, China’s mobile game market has become the largest in the world.
 With a total revenue amounting to approximately $14.64 billion, almost double the amount of the United States, Chinese mobile gaming is now widening its lead by a significant margin.

 In this blog, we’ll share 6 key insights about mobile games marketing in China.
 Scroll down and let’s take a look!